Pitrified/photo-viewer/README.md

 ##### General
 * outfolder starts near the other one
 * colors saved as attributes of the class, easier customization at the end
+### FIXME
+* when untoggling a folder, if the list is scrolled down, you have to manually scroll up
+* when changing pic with 'qe', the list does not scroll